If you read the pages on this website, you know what to expect. Fact and data based information, (mostly) unaffected by emotion.

-Luckily I took this path recently because I was on the verge of writing a post that would have reported that Total Reach is over reported.
+Luckily I took this path recently because I was on the verge of writing a post that would have reported that Total Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is over reported.
 And that would have simply added fuel to the fire for anyone upset about a drop in Reach.

 But I took my time.
 I ran a controlled test.
 And what I discovered was a pleasant surprise.

 Facebook Organic Reach is under reported — specifically when you promote posts.

 Sure, that’s not necessarily “good” news.
 We want Facebook to be accurate.
 And as we’ll see soon, what appears to be inaccurate data may actually be by design.
 But it’s always nicer to hear that stats are better than you initially thought.